st8tikratio/catalyst_research/fund9/Information.md

 # FUND 9 Information
 > :memo: Use the data at your own risk.
 There is no guarantee the data is accurate, immutable or otherwise permanent.
 > The primary data is derived from the voting activities conducted by the Cardano community using the Voting App and recorded to the Jorgumandr side-chain.
+> Verification of the primary data source is not possible since the community is unable to access the relevant side-chain data.

 ### Contents
 This folder contains all the data provided by IOG related to the final results of Project Catalyst Fund 9.